≡ Menu

 Vehicle margin for both automakers is evaluated based on the automotive gross margin.
 The definition of the vehicle margin is available here: vehicle margin.

-It is no surprise that GM earns much higher vehicle margin than Ford does, as shown in the chart above, since GM generates much higher revenue and profit per car than Ford Motor.
+It’s no surprise that GM achieves a much higher vehicle margin compared to Ford, as illustrated in the chart above.
+This is primarily because GM generates significantly higher revenue and profit per vehicle than Ford.

 Back To Table Of Contents